nkor/spring-boot-rest-with-redis-session/README.md

 Spring Boot REST application with session storing in Redis and permission-based authorization.

-Users stored is MySQL database.
+Users stored in MySQL database.